 ACKNOWLEDGMENTS:

 The authors thank Tom Yohannan for the editorial advice and M. Segura-Feliu for the technical assistance.
 This work was funded by the CERCA Programme and by the Commission for Universities and Research of the Department of Innovation, Universities, and Enterprise of the Generalitat de Catalunya (SGR2017-648).
-This work was funded by the Spanish Ministry of Research, Innovation and University (MEXICO) through BFU2015-67777-R, the Spanish Prion Network (Prionet Spain AGL2017-90665-REDT), and the Institute Carlos III, CIBERNED (PRY-2018-2).
+This work was funded by the Spanish Ministry of Research, Innovation and University (MEICO) through BFU2015-67777-R and RTI2018-099773-B-100, the Spanish Prion Network (Prionet Spain AGL2017-90665-REDT), and the Institute Carlos III, CIBERNED (PRY-2018-2).

 DISCLOSURES: